adobe/aem-modernize-tools/docs/_pages/structure/config.md

 The Page Rewrite Rule service is a factory service intended for creating one rule per static template to be converted.
 </p>

+### Allowed Paths
+Use this property to restrict the content paths to which this configuration will apply.
+This will allow development teams to create configurations that have the same static template and Sling Resource Type, but require a different editable template based on the tenant.

+By default, no restrictions are applied.

 ### Static Template

 This property is used as means to identify pages for conversion.
 This, along with the `sling.resoruceType` configuration property are used for matching.
 A page which has a matching `cq:template` property value will be listed in the search results.